Soundtrack vital for Irishman O'Connor

 "Put a little bit of the Dubliners in there - the Irish heritage - to get the run going.
 Then maybe some Kesha to get the body going."

-Does he have a favorite genre when loading music on to his phone before a run?
+Does he have a favourite genre when loading music on to his phone before a run?

 "Anything that really gets me excited - electronic music, dance music, rap, hip-hop, anything that gets me in the zone, I guess."